 History of Marques Section

-In addition to these model-specific technical publications the library also includes a collection of just under 3,000 books which cover the complete history of motor vehicles, the manufacturers, where they were produced, who designed and built them, drove them, raced them, sold them, and the rest.
-In many respects the library has become a unique repository of historical motoring material, automotive engineering textbook etc, some dating back to the late 19th Century, and the birth of the motor car, both locally and internationally.
+In addition to these model-specific or subject-specific technical publications the library also includes a collection of 3,000 books which cover an extensive history of motor vehicles, the manufacturers, where they were produced, who designed and built them, drove them, raced them, sold them, and the rest.
+In many respects the library has become a unique repository of historical motoring material, automotive engineering textbooks, and motoring curiosities, some dating back to the late 19th Century, and the birth of the motor car, both in NZ and internationally.
 The library holds publications of the Car and Motor-Cycle that date back to 1900.

-The library also contains extensive collections of historic photographs, motor registration records that date from 1906, original car handbooks from 1911, NZ road maps from 1914, handbooks and results data from most of the Vintage and Veteran rallies held in NZ, scrap-books compiled by motoring pioneers, videos etc.
+The library also contains extensive collections of historic photographs, motor registration records that date from 1906, original car handbooks from 1911, NZ road maps from 1914, handbooks and results data from most of the Vintage and Veteran rallies held in NZ, scrap-books compiled by motoring pioneers, and videos.

 The library is open to members every Thursday from 9.30 am to 12.30pm, on Club Nights, and Saturday afternoons 4.30 pm to 6.30 pm.
 A loan system provides members the opportunity to borrow books for a nominal fee.
 For material that cannot be removed from the library, there is an A3 scanner/printer/copier.